-For their first year of study students attend the same weekly seminars as students taking the Taught MA in Biography.
-These provide the critical awareness of the subject which is an essential prerequisite for dissertation work and they are one of the most distinctive and valuable elements of the MA.
+In their first year of study, students attend weekly seminars for three of four terms (the Summer Term being for independent research).
+These seminars provide the critical awareness of different approaches to the discipline which are essential prerequisites for Dissertation work, and they are one of the most distinctive and valuable elements of the MA.
 They take place as follows:

 - Autobiography (September to December)

 - Research Methods (January to June)

 Applications for entry in either January or September can be considered, depending on the size of the cohort.

 All seminar teaching currently takes place at the University’s central London campus on Tuesdays, though supervisions can also take place online and at other mutually convenient times.

 The modules on Biography and Autobiography are designed to combine the study of classic biographies and memoirs with analysis of contemporary writing in the auto/biography genres.
 The Research Methods module meanwhile provides an invaluable training for biographers, introducing them to essential skills and resources, including the location and use of archives as sources in their Dissertations.

 Students are expected to produce, as a preliminary to their own research project, written coursework for the Research Methods module (an annotated bibliography and a short biography, with supporting material, produced according to the Oxford Dictionary of National Biography entry format), and students will also be asked to produce a short essay of 3-5,000 words that reflects on the Autobiography or Biography module content, though such essays do not count towards the final grade.
 During the early part of the course, students are guided to refine their topic and research proposal.
 Once the research proposal has been accepted by the University’s Research Officer, students then work with their tutor on individual research and the preparation of the Dissertation.